-This prospectus contains certain "forward-looking statements" within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995 with respect to our business, financial condition, liquidity and results of operations.
+This prospectus and the documents incorporated by reference into this prospectus contain certain "forward-looking statements" within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995 with respect to our business, financial condition, liquidity and results of operations.
 Words such as "anticipates," "expects," "intends," "plans," "predicts," "believes," "seeks," "estimates," "could," "would," "will," "may," "can," "continue," "potential," "should," and the negative of these terms or other comparable terminology often identify forward-looking statements.
-Statements in this prospectus that are not historical facts are hereby identified as "forward-looking statements" for the purpose of the safe harbor provided by Section 21E of the Securities Exchange Act of 1934, as amended, and Section 27A of the Securities Act of 1933, as amended.
-These forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements, including the risks discussed in this prospectus, in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 in Item 1A under "Risk Factors" "as well as in Item 7A "Quantitative and Qualitative Disclosures About Market Risk" and the risks detailed from time to time in our future SEC reports.
+Statements in this prospectus and the documents incorporated by reference that are not historical facts are hereby identified as "forward-looking statements" for the purpose of the safe harbor provided by Section 21E of the Securities Exchange Act of 1934, as amended, and Section 27A of the Securities Act of 1933, as amended.
+These forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements, including the risks discussed in this prospectus, in our Annual Report on

+Form 10-K for the fiscal year ended December 31, 2016 in Item 1A under "Risk Factors" "as well as in Item 7A "Quantitative and Qualitative Disclosures About Market Risk" and the risks detailed from time to time in our future SEC reports.
 These forward-looking statements include, but are not limited to, statements about:

-- · our estimates regarding sufficiency of our cash resources, anticipated capital requirements and our need for additional financing; - the commencement of future clinical trials and the results and timing of those clinical trials; - our ability to successfully commercialize CHEMOSAT and Melphalan/HDS, generate revenue and successfully obtain reimbursement for the procedure and System; - the progress and results of our research and development programs; - submission and timing of applications for regulatory approval and approval thereof; - · our ability to successfully source certain components of the system and enter into supplier contracts; - our ability to successfully manufacture CHEMOSAT and Melphalan/HDS; - · our ability to successfully negotiate and enter into agreements with distribution, strategic and corporate partners; and - our estimates of potential market opportunities and our ability to successfully realize these opportunities.
+- our estimates regarding sufficiency of our cash resources, anticipated capital requirements and our need for additional financing; - the commencement of future clinical trials and the results and timing of those clinical trials; - our ability to successfully commercialize CHEMOSAT and Melphalan/HDS, generate revenue and successfully obtain reimbursement for the procedure and System; - the progress and results of our research and development programs; - submission and timing of applications for regulatory approval and approval thereof; - our ability to successfully source certain components of the system and enter into supplier contracts; - our ability to successfully manufacture CHEMOSAT and Melphalan/HDS; - our ability to successfully negotiate and enter into agreements with distribution, strategic and corporate partners; and - · our estimates of potential market opportunities and our ability to successfully realize these opportunities.

 Many of the important factors that will determine these results are beyond our ability to control or predict.
-You are cautioned not to put undue reliance on any forward-looking statements, which speak only as of the date of this prospectus.
+You are cautioned not to put undue reliance on any forward-looking statements, which speak only as of the date of this prospectus or, in the case of documents incorporated by reference, as of the date of such documents.
 Except as otherwise required by law, we do not assume any obligation to publicly update or release any revisions to these forward-looking statements to reflect events or circumstances after such applicable date or to reflect the occurrence of unanticipated events.